 Former LSU quarterback Joe Burrow was accepting the Davey O'Brien award given to the top quarterback in NCAA football at the Fort Worth Club in Fort Worth, Texas, on Monday.
 KXAS sports reporter Paul Jones asked Burrow for his best Coach O impression.

 I gotta say, it's spot on.

-Maybe Burrow should be saying “thank you” to his head football coach.
-Burrow will likely be the first overall pick in the NFL Draft after setting the collegiate single-season touchdown record last season.
+Maybe Burrow should be saying "thank you" to his head football coach.
+Burrow became the first overall pick by the Cincinnati Bengals in the NFL Draft after setting the collegiate single-season touchdown record last season.